+To help us save paper, you can download a PDF of our visitor map here.
 Even better, you can view our interactive map!
 This will help you plan your visit as you can learn about everything to see and do, and the layout of the site.
 On arrival, you can pick up a site map to help you navigate your way around.

 Where is the nearest bus station?

 The nearest bus station is Bletchley bus station, which is a ten-minute walk from Bletchley Park.
 This has inter-urban links to the Milton Keynes area and beyond.

 Do you have parking on site?

 We have limited free parking on site.
 On very busy days, our car parks can get full, and you may be asked to park offsite nearby.

 Yes, we have a limited amount of parking available for motor homes.
 The size limit is 7.5 tonnes.
 On very busy days, these spaces may fill up quickly.

 We have two electric charging points available for visitors.
 These work with both Charge Master and Polar Plus Systems.
 Standard charges apply.
 Pre-booking is not available for these charging points and there is no time restriction.
 They operate on a first-come, first-served basis.

 Delicious food and drink are available to purchase on site, for both ‘grab and go’ and eat-in options, in our Block C Coffee Shop and Hut 4 Café, both open daily.

 Yes, you are very welcome to bring a picnic and enjoy our beautiful grounds, though there is limited outdoor seating during the winter months.
 Please note, our indoor seating is reserved for visitors who have purchased food on site.